 All submissions should be submitted through Scholastica.

 Please include a 150-word abstract of your article.
-All essay manuscripts must be double-spaced (including documentation), and should not exceed 10,000 words including notes.
+All essay manuscripts must be double-spaced (including documentation).
+Typically, article submissions range between 8,000 and 10,000 words including notes.
 Documentation should appear as footnotes without bibliography upon first submission, and MUST follow Chicago Manual of Style, 17th edition, chapter 14 "Notes and Bibliography."
 Please read the brief guide to the appropriate notation style for EMWJ manuscript submissions.
 Since the review process is blind, please make sure that your name does not appear anywhere in the text of your article.
 Should you need to cite your own work, please refer to yourself in the third person.
 All manuscripts are subject to editorial modification.

 Editorial inquiries should be directed to [email protected].

 Those with books and multimedia for review should contact the Book Review Editor at [email protected] for the submission process and address where the book should be mailed.
 Please include "Book Review" in the subject line.

 Thank you for agreeing to be a submission reviewer for Early Modern Women: An Interdisciplinary Journal.
 For reviewing guidelines, please refer to the “Guidelines for Reviewing Article Submissions” (click to open).
 If you have any questions about the review process, please contact the journal editors at [email protected].

 Annual subscriptions are available for for individuals and institutions, with a discounted rate for students.